 The value of property to be incorporated upon exercise of share subscription rights that are issued shall be the amount obtained by multiplying the exercise price after reorganization prescribed below by the number of shares of the Company Resulting From Reorganization underlying the share subscription rights that have been finalized as stated in No. 3. above.
 The exercise price after Reorganization shall be 1 yen per share of the Company Resulting From Reorganization that can be issued upon exercise of each share subscription rights that is issued. - 5.
-Period during which share subscription rights can be exercised: The period from the later of either the first day of the period during which share subscription rights can be exercised as prescribed above or the day on which a Reorganization takes effect through the final day of the period during which share subscription rights can be exercised as prescribed above. - 6.
-Matters pertaining to the increase of capital and capital reserve resulting from the issuance of shares upon exercise of the share subscription rights: - To be determined in order to align with the conditions applicable to the subject share subscription rights. - Restrictions on acquisition of share subscription rights by transfer: Any acquisition of share subscription rights by transfer shall require an authorizing resolution from the Board of Directors of the Company Resulting From Reorganization. - Terms and conditions for acquisition of share subscription rights: To be determined in order to align with the conditions applicable to the subject share subscription rights. - 9. for exercise of share subscription rights:To be determined in order to align with the conditions applicable to the subject share subscription rights. - (3) Exercise of convertible bonds with conditional permission for adjustment of exercise price Not applicable. - (4) Content of Rights Plan Not applicable.
+Period during which share subscription rights can be exercised: The period from the earlier of either the day on which share subscription rights can be exercised as prescribedabove or the day on which a Reorganization takes effect. - 6.
+Matters pertaining to the increase of capital and capital reserve resulting from the issuance of shares upon exercise of the share subscription rights: - To be determined in order to align with the conditions applicable to the subject share subscription rights. - Restrictions on acquisition of share subscription rights by transfer: Any acquisition of share subscription rights by transfer shall require an authorizing resolution from the Board of Directors of the Company Resulting From Reorganization. - Terms and conditions for acquisition of share subscription rights:To be determined in order to align with the conditions applicable to the subject share subscription rights. - 9. for exercise of share subscription rights:To be determined in order to align with the conditions applicable to the subject share subscription rights. - (3) Exercise of convertible bonds with conditional permission for adjustment of exercise price Not applicable. - (4) Content of Rights Plan Not applicable.